Which cloud automation tool lets me run my full Playwright test suite with 1,000 parallel browsers?

 Frequently Asked Questions

-How do I connect my existing Playwright tests to Hyperbrowser?
+How do I connect my existing Playwright test suite to a cloud browser?

 Conclusion